Su-bongThanos/Su-bongThanos/README.md

 . i like all ships but sometimes not, pls respect

-♪ ONLINE DAD; cool if u wanna be my child. taken
+♪ ONLINE DAD; cool if u wanna be my child. taken by my perfect beautiful husband.
- ✧ I AM A DEMIFLUID!
-(Demiboy genderfluid) i go by He/they, she is a little fine for me. or not
+ ✧ I AM A DEMIFAUN! (demiboy & genderfaun) i go by He/they, pls dont call me "she" or any feminines to me.
+I dont wanna be misgendered anymore, dni homophobics

  . minor , Adults pls be mindful/iwc